PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

   no_hessians
 ```

-After 42 evaluations, about twenty minutes on a laptop, the optimizer converged.
-All nine residuals were within the noise.
+After 42 evaluations, about twenty minutes on a laptop, the optimizer converged with all nine residuals below one standard deviation of the assumed uncertainty.
 And the desired speed had gone to the lower bound of its range, 0.8 m/s, half the free speed measured on the participants.

 This is the moment where a fit and a validation part ways.
-The Sobol analysis had already said that the desired speed explains almost nothing in a jammed crowd, so the optimizer was free to put it anywhere, and it put it where the residuals were a hair smaller.
+The Sobol analysis had already said that the desired speed is a minor influence on the jam observables, so the misfit is flat along it and the optimizer was free to put it wherever the residuals were a hair smaller.
 A model with participants walking at 0.8 m/s reproduces the bottleneck.
 It does not reproduce the participants.
 Sargent calls this data validity: parameters that were measured are data, not fitting variables.
 Liao et al. (2014) made the same move for FDS+Evac.
 So we fixed the desired speed at the measured 1.55 m/s and calibrated the remaining four parameters.
 That converged in 24 evaluations.

 | parameter | default | all five free | desired speed fixed |
 |---|---|---|---|